Brighton Business School students dominate Santander Ideas Competition

 A new online platform that helps researchers to plan, conduct and analyse research has scooped a £1,500 prize.

 The Santander University of Brighton Ideas Competition was won by Robert Otim, a recent Product Design graduate.
-Robert’s idea ‘Pipette’ was developed with colleague and co-founder Helen Khor, a graduate of the University of Bath, while they were working together in the data and analytics industry.
+Robert’s idea ‘Pipette’ was developed while working in the data and analytics industry.

 In second place was our very own Brighton Business School student, Mathew Dixon (MSc Finance and Investment), who pitched ‘EVAI’, an artificial intelligence-driven alternative to the established financial ratings systems.
 Third prize was won by Kamil Jarosz (BSc(Hons) Business Management) with ‘Blank Space’ which aims to make high-quality art from upcoming new artists affordable and accessible to a wider market.